Migration Diary Part 2: Moving Logs from Grafana Cloud to Kubernetes

 Why all these components?

 At first I was confused why Loki needed so many moving parts.
-But it makes sense when you think about the scale.
+But it makes sense when you think about scale.

 Deploying Loki in "simple scalable" mode